 Share our news with a friend

 Sydney-born Yvonne Kenny is one of the most distinguished sopranos of her generation.
 She made her London operatic debut in 1975 in Donizetti’s Rosmonda d'Inghilterra.
 After winning the Kathleen Ferrier Competition she joined the Royal Opera House, Covent Garden, where her roles have included Pamina (Die Zauberflöte), Ilia (Idomeneo), Marzelline (Fidelio), Oscar (Un ballo in maschera), Susanna (Le nozze di Figaro), Adina (L'elisir d'amore), Liu (Turandot), Aspasia (Mitridate) and Donna Anna (Don Giovanni).
-She has built herself an enviable international reputation as a dazzling interpreter of Handel’s soprano roles including Semele and Alcina (Covent Garden, La Fenice, Opera de Nancy), Romilda/Xerxes/English National Opera/Bayerische Staatsoper, Cleopatra/Giulio Cesare (Green Room Award) and Armida/Rinaldo/Opera Australia and Deborah/BBC Proms.
+She has built herself an enviable international reputation as a dazzling interpreter of Handel’s soprano roles including tile roles Semele and Alcina (Covent Garden, La Fenice, Opera de Nancy), Romilda/Xerxes/English National Opera/Bayerische Staatsoper, Cleopatra/Giulio Cesare (Green Room Award), Armida/Rinaldo/Opera Australia and Deborah/BBC Proms.

 International appearances include Wiener Staatsoper (Susanna, Cinna/Lucia Silla, Countess/Capriccio); La Scala, Milan (Pamina); Staatsoper/Berlin (Countess/Capriccio, La Didone); Opera de Paris (Donna Elvira/Don Giovanni); Hamburg (Oscar); English National Opera (Marschallin/Der Rosenkavalier and The Fairy Queen); Zurich/Glyndebourne (Donna Elvira/Don Giovanni), Countess/Le nozze di Figaro/Washington/Bayerische Staatsoper.
 She returns frequently to Australia in roles including Gilda (Rigoletto), Pamina, Susanna, Fiordiligi (Così fan tutte), Cleopatra, Alice Ford (Falstaff), Maria Stuarda, Alcina, Manon and L’incoronazione di Poppea.